kwchurch/Better_Together_Resources/README.md

 <h2>Obtaining Secrets</h2>

-It is not necessary to have a key from semantic scholar, but it is recommended.
+It is not necessary to have a key from semantic scholar to use our APIs, but it is recommended.
 You can obtain a key from <a href="https://www.semanticscholar.org/product/api#api-key">here</a>.

 <p>
 VecML keys can be obtained from  <a href="www.vecml.com">here</a>.
 Click on login -> API Key.